typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

 ```

 If you do not use this property Laika will run with the default settings of the Helium theme,
-meaning your site and e-books will look exactly like this documenation, including all color and font choices.
+meaning your site and e-books will look exactly like this documentation, including all color and font choices.

 Since the theme offers a lot of configuration options it has its own dedicated chapter [Theme Settings].